-Definition: a is a fiat object part = Def. a is a material entity that is a proper continuant_part of an object and that is not itself an object.
-[027-001]
+a(fiat object part)[Definition: a is a fiat object part = Def. a is a material entity that is a proper continuant_part of an object and that is not itself an object.
+[027-001]]

-Examples: the upper and lower lobes of the left lung, the dorsal and ventral surfaces of the body, the Western hemisphere of the Earth, the FMA:regional parts of an intact human body.
+as(fiat object part)[Examples: the upper and lower lobes of the left lung\, the dorsal and ventral surfaces of the body\, the Western hemisphere of the Earth\, the FMA:regional parts of an intact human body. ]

 Since fiat object parts are material entities, they are also extended in space in three dimensions (in contrast to fiat continuant boundaries, introduced below).